Community Health and Prevention PhD

 Students entering without prior training in Biostatistics and Epidemiology will take EPI 570 and BST 571, based on Program Director and Department evaluation.
 BST 555 may be recommended for students who choose to have formal instruction in SAS.

-Students are required to complete the TA Orientation and Preparation Course.
+Students are required to complete the TA Orientation and Preparation Course and the Responsible Conduct of Research Training.

 Foundational Public Health Learning Objectives: PBHL 501 is only required for students who do not have a degree from a CEPH accredited school.